dangoslen/dangoslen-me-site/content/blog/reflections-on-three-years-of-blogging.md

 ## What Has Worked For Me So Far

 While I don't have the most impressive analytics on this - a gap I am working on correcting moving forward - there are a few patterns I have noticed that work for me.
-I'm not an expert writer or content strategiest (still don't like that word *content*), so this is meant for observation rather than prescriptions for someone to try.
+I'm not an expert writer or content strategist (still don't like that word *content*), so this is meant for observation rather than prescriptions for someone to try.

 * **Being Vulnerable**

 Two of my top three posts on Medium are [My Biggest Mistakes as a Junior Developer](<>) and [I'll Admit It.
 I'm a Jealous Developer](<>).
-In each of these posts, I shared my personal insecurities, vunerabilites and failures.
+In each of these posts, I shared my personal insecurities, vulnerabilities, and failures.
 While I got some criticism for not being insightful or original in either of them, I have to remember that most not all writing has to be insightful or creative to be helpful to someone else.

 * **Topics I'm Passionate About**

-My top articles focused in on a few areas of software engineering I am passionate about rather than learning in public or tutorials.
-And what I'm passionate about is helping devs avoid burnout by building great software and great engineering teams.

-Concretely, my articles about code simplicity, using patterns effectively, and code reviews have resonated well with my readers.
-I've also written articles about how to improve the culture of engineering teams through continous improvement and the danger of "hero" programming.
+Eight of my top ten articles focused on a few areas of software engineering I am passionate about: simple code, effective code reviews, and software patterns.
+I've also written articles about how to improve the culture of engineering teams through continuous improvement and the danger of "hero" programming that have resonated somewhat too.

-While these last topics haven't been my most read, they have been more formative towards the goal of my writing and my own thoughts on the topics.
-And while I am learning more and more that my writings need to bring value to the **reader**, having the starting point of writing as a way to bring clarity to my own thoughts is valueable.
+I believe these resonated with readers because 1) they could tell I was passionate and 2) it's an area where I can share stories from personal experience (see vulnerability above) and 3) I've worked hard to understand these areas.
+Combined, this means I can offer **value** to my readers rooted in experience rather than fishing for something to write about.
+And I think readers can tell.

 * **The Right Publication(s)**

 My most read articles were all published under a publication instead of just me.
 But not all publications are created equal.
 I've found a few publications seemed to get more readers than others.
-I won't post which publications those are since success on each is dependent on what you are writing about - and I don't want anyone to think submitting to one of them will be a "silver bullet".
+I won't post which publications those are since success with each is dependent on what you are writing about - and I don't want anyone to think submitting to one of them will be a "silver bullet".

 While this is last, I think this is really important.
 Without getting a publication or two to bring in my article, I don't think I would have gotten any readers.
 If you are considering writing on Medium, don't make it your goal to get a publication to accept an article, though.

-Focus on high-quality writing and you'll eventually have publications asking you to submit your article to them.
+> Focus on high-quality writing and you'll eventually have publications asking you to submit your article to them!

 ## Moving Forward